Updated March 12, 2018

 Overall, the 2017 auction season was characterized by a spate of single-owner consignments from celebrated collectors and winery-direct offerings that sent prices soaring over estimates because of their pristine provenance.
 A robust stock market (the Dow Jones Industrial Average rose 25 percent in 2017) likely also contributed to bidder confidence.

 The American market was back on top.
 Sales in the U.S. soared 10 percent to $185 million, with an average price per lot of $3,285.
-Hong Kong climbed 7 percent to $98 million with a price per lot of $5,643.
-Internet totals were up a hefty 35.3 percent at $54 million.
-The only market experiencing some softness was the U.K., down 11 percent at $34.1 million.
+The combined London and Geneva market climbed 7 percent, to $41.3 million, and Hong Kong climbed 6 percent, to $97.8 million, with a price per lot of $5,643.
+Internet totals were up a hefty 44.4 percent at $57.6 million.

 For the global auction players, Acker Merrall & Condit and Zachys’ totals ran neck and neck, realizing $80.3 million and $79.3 million, respectively.
 For seven of the past eight years, Chicago’s Hart Davis Hart has dominated the domestic auction scene.
 In 2017, HDH posted U.S. sales of $48.7 million, and achieved an impressive 100 percent sell-through rate.
 Winebid.com continued to earn a steady annual total with its 2017 $28 million sum.